OWASP/www-project-fiasse/index.md

 pitch: a highly refined approach to productive securable software creation to complement assurance

 ---
-## The Securable Framework
+## "The Securable Framework"

 The Framework for Integrating Application Security into Software Engineering (FIASSE) is a vendor-neutral approach to embedding security directly into the software engineering discipline.
 FIASSE (pronounced /feiz/ like 'phases of the moon') is a light weight framework that adapts to your existing software development processes.
-FIASSE provides a model and principles to create truly securable software by focusing on core software qualities.
+FIASSE provides a model and principles to create truly securable software by focusing on core software qualities and promoting fundamental Software Engineering capabilities.
 This makes your security efforts more effective, sustainable, and integrated with the development team.

-FIASSE addresses persistent challenges such as slow progress in AppSec, friction between security and development, and the limitations of “shift left”.
-It flips the common AppSec model from "shoveling left" or expecting developers to "think like us".
-Instead it reframes developments relationship with security in terms software engineers already understand and can execute on.
+It reframes developments relationship with security in terms software engineers already understand and can execute on.
+This gives development clear expectations for the involvement of the security team, reducing the aggravation that comes from last-minute security demands.

-With the rise of AI-generated code, which introduces new security challenges, it is more important than ever to have a framework that ensures that new software is inherently securable.
-We need a set of behavioral principles that can govern developers and code assistants.
-Security assurance alone is not enough.

-This framework identifies low friction strategies to integrate security participation into software engineering practices.
-It also gives development clear expectations for the involvement of the security team.
-This reduces the friction that can prevent security from participating in secure by design activities.

-FIASSE introduces the Securable Software Engineering Model (SSEM, pronounced /si:m/), focusing on how Maintainability, Trustworthiness, and Reliability contribute to security.
-This model enables developers to build software that stays resilient over time.
-It does not require them to have years of security experience or adopt an adversarial mindset.
-By aligning security with the realities of software development, FIASSE helps teams create systems that are resilient and adaptable, supporting both business objectives and security concerns.

 ## Fundamentals